 The Alabama Department of Economic and Community Affairs' Office of Workforce Development has 30 One-Stop Centers and 31 satellites throughout the state to provide jobseekers with information on job development, occupational and educational training, vocational rehabilitation, veterans services, and unemployment insurance.
 Employers work with local centers to locate employees with specific skills.
 Many centers are electronically linked with partner agencies, such as the Alabama Departments of Industrial Relations, Human Resources, Rehabilitation Services and Education, two-year colleges, and others.
 The Alabama Career Center System sites in the East Alabama region are the Cheaha Career Center (Anniston), Gadsden Career Center, Roanoke Career Center, and Talladega Career Center.
-Career Center partners in the region are Alexander City CareerLink (satellite), Anniston CareerLink, Gadsden CareerLink, the Sylacauga Re-employment Center, and Talladega CareerLink.
+CareerLink, the Sylacauga Re-employment Center, and Talladega CareerLink.